Polynomially restricted operator growth in dynamically integrable models: Mixing of Equivalence Classes by Perturbations and Quenches

-\paragraph{Other Hamiltonians.} To show that our methods are applicable in a more general context, we consider other Hamiltonians.
-One example is the Kitaev Hamiltonian on a tree graph $G^L_\text{tree}$ with $L$ vertexes and at most three edges incident to each vertex (Fig. \ref{pic:pertgraph}(b)).
-The Hamiltonian has the form \cite{Kitaev}
+To show that our methods are applicable in a more general context, we consider other Hamiltonians.
+One example is the Kitaev Hamiltonian:

-where for a given pair $\langle i,j\rangle$ of neighbouring vertexes two of three coupling constants $J^{x,y,z}_{ij}$ must be zero, but the remaining is non-zero.
-In addition, the Hamiltonian must have a proper 3-edge coloring of the graph, where each ``color'' represents the interaction type $XX,YY$ or $ZZ$, and proper coloring implies that no vertex belongs to two edges with the same color.
-For this Hamiltonian, each local operator $X_n$, $Y_n$ or $Z_n$ belongs to its unique equivalence class and has OEDs that can be given as at most $n$th degree polynomial of $L$.
-In Fig. \ref{pic:growth}(c) the growth of the OED for local Pauli operators is shown for the one-dimensional Kitaev chain (Fig. \ref{pic:pertgraph}(c)), revealing a polynomial growth of $D^n_\text{Kit-loc}$.
-We find that OEDs of local operators in the Hamiltonian (\ref{ham_kit}) can always be expressed as an integer-valued polynomial as long as the tree structure of the Hamiltonian is maintained, with the specific geometry influencing the form of the polynomial.
+where $G$ is a tree graph, and for a given pair $\langle i,j\rangle$ of neighbouring vertexes two of three coupling constants $J^{x,y,z}_{ij}$ must be zero, but the remaining is non-zero.
+In addition, the Hamiltonian must have a proper 3-edge coloring of the graph, where each ``color'' represents the interaction type $XX,YY$ or $ZZ$, and proper coloring implies that no vertex belongs to two edges with the same color see Fig. \ref{pic:pertgraph}(b).

-Kitaev Hamiltonians such as (\ref{ham_kit}) offer a rich playground for exploring equivalence classes and the dynamics of operator growth.
-Such Hamiltonians contain numerous local operators that belong to equivalence classes of relatively low dimensions.
-Introducing external magnetic fields or loops in the graph one can merge some of these classes in a controllable manner.
-For example, in Fig. \ref{pic:growth}(c) we demonstrate how the total OEDs of local operators $X_4,Y_4,Z_4$ increases when the tree structure of the graph in the Hamiltonian (\ref{ham_kit}) is disrupted by adding loops while maintaining its length (Fig. \ref{pic:pertgraph}(c)).
+Kitaev introduced the Hamiltonian (\ref{ham_kit}) for the hexagonal lattice and showed how to map it to a fermionic model that becomes quadratic after fixing the values of conserved charges \cite{Kitaev}.
+Later it was shown that the same integrability structure emerges for a large class of tricoordinate lattices, including tree graphs described above \cite{Si_2008,Mandal_2009,Hermanns_2014,OBrien_2016}.
+Hamiltonians such as (\ref{ham_kit}) offer a rich playground for exploring equivalence classes and the dynamics of operator growth since they contain numerous local operators that belong to equivalence classes of relatively low dimensions.

+For simplicity let us consider 1D version of the (\ref{ham_kit}).
+In this case, each local operator $X_n$, $Y_n$ or $Z_n$ belongs to its unique equivalence class and has OEDs that can be given as at most $n$th degree polynomial of $L$ see Fig. \ref{pic:growth}(c).
+Introducing external magnetic fields or loops in the chain one can merge some of these classes in a controllable manner.
+For example, in Fig. \ref{pic:growth}(c) we demonstrate how the total OEDs of local operators $X_4,Y_4,Z_4$ increases when the 1D structure is disrupted by adding loops while maintaining its length (Fig. \ref{pic:pertgraph}(c)).
 This results in a dimensional jump of $D^n_\text{Kit-loc}$ by a factor of $2^mD^n_\text{Kit-loc}$, where $m$ denotes the number of added loops.
 This relation holds within range of $n$ and $m$, as long as $2^mD^n_\text{Kit-loc}\ll 4^L$.

 Finally, we introduce the $XY-ZZ$ model which again induces a nontrivial division of equivalence classes.
 The Hamiltonian of $XY-ZZ$ model reads: